Beau Dommage

-Beau Dommage was a rock band from Montreal, Quebec, who achieved success in Quebec and France in the 1970s.
+Beau Dommage was a Canadian rock band from Montreal, Quebec, who achieved success in Quebec and France in the 1970s.
 The group's style included rich vocal harmonies and elements borrowed from folk and country music.

 History

 Beau Dommage started in 1972 as an offshoot of the theatrical group "La Quenouille Bleue".
 Founders Pierre Huet, Robert Léger and Michel Rivard were joined by Pierre Bertrand, Réal Desrosiers and Marie Michèle Desrosiers (no relation).
 Their name is a Quebec French expression meaning "most certainly" or "why not."